-Subscribe to my newsletter now and claim your free download of my latest Delta Blues Slide Guitar original track, plus get 10% off Lawless Luke merchandise in my shop!
+Subscribe to my newsletter now and claim your free download of my latest track (for a limited time only), plus get 10% off Lawless Luke merchandise in my shop!

 I’m very pleased to announce the release of my latest track “I’ll See You At The Crossroads” which is a new Delta Blues Slide Guitar song.
 I started writing this tune in Australia, somewhere between Narooma and Sydney.
 It was around this time that I packed in my job to pursue my music career.
 I was coming to a crossroads in my life, so that’s where the song idea came from.

 “I’ll see you at the crossroads, where the Devil makes his own”…

 At the time of writing the lyrics I was listening to an audio book about Robert Johnson.
 The book is called Crossroads: The Life and Afterlife of Blues Legend Robert Johnson.
 A cracking read and an absolute must for Robert Johnson fans.
 As a result of reading this book, the crossroads legend naturally bled into the song lyrics.
 For those of you who are educated in blues mythology, you will definitely spot the nod here to the Robert Johnson story.
 However for those of you who aren’t aware, here’s a very condensed version taken from Wikipedia.

 According to legend, as a young man living on a plantation in rural Mississippi, Johnson had a tremendous desire to become a great blues musician.
 He was instructed to take his guitar to a crossroad near Dockery Plantation at midnight.
 There he was met by a large black man (the devil) who took the guitar and tuned it.
 The devil played a few songs and then returned the guitar to Johnson, giving him mastery of the instrument.
 This was a deal with the devil mirroring the legend of Faust.
 In exchange for his soul, Johnson was able to create the blues for which he became famous.Wikipedia, 2018